SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 Simultaneous Fits with a Modified Weighting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When simultaneously fitting different data sets the degree of influence each dataset has on the final fit is defined by the statistical weight of each data set.
+Datasets with a higher statistical weight exerts greater influence on the fit.
+By default the SasView fitting engine statistically weights each dataset in a simultaneous fit by the number of points and the error on each point of each dataset.
+This default behaviour can be modified in the *Fit Options* tab.
+If dataset A has a larger number of points with smaller errors then all other datasets being fitted, then dataset A will have a larger statistical weight exert greater influence on the fit.

+It is often difficult to simultaneously fit datasets with different sizes and errors, as datasets with higher weight will dominate and lower weights will be almost entirely ignored.
+This is especially true with data gathered using different methods with different associated errors.
+For example attempting to plot SANS and SAXS data often leads to X-ray data dominating the fit.
+The “Modify Weighting” attempts to solve this issue by modifying the statistical weight of each dataset to change to allow the user to specify the influence of each dataset on the fit.

 Selecting the *Modify Weighting* reveals a fifth column in the source choice called weighting.
 This is demonstrated in the screenshot below.

 .. image:: weighting_scheme_default.png

 The weighting column modifies the weight of each data set in the simultaneous fitting.
-By default the weighting is decided by the number of points of a dataset and the error on each point.

 The pre-filled options in the weighting column is “Default”.
 A dataset with the “Default” option in the weighting column will not have its statistical weight modified.

-The inputs that the weighting column can take are “Default”, “Subject”, and a float(number).
+The inputs that the weighting column can take are “Default”, “Subject”, and a floating point number.
 If an invalid input is typed in the column box will turn red.
 The input options are demonstrated in the screenshot below.

 .. image:: weighting_scheme_options.png

 A dataset with the “Subject” option in the weighting column will not have its statistical weight modified.
-This dataset will act as the subject of comparison between for the modification of the weighting for other data sets.
+This dataset will act as the subject against which the weighting of the other data sets that are to be modified will be compared to.
 Only one dataset should have the “Subject” option in the weighting column, having multiple will lead to a warning and only one dataset being used as the subject.

 A dataset with a number option in the weighting column will have its statistical weight modified.
-The number will act as a ration with which to compare the weighting of the dataset.
-A dataset with 1.0 in the weighting column will be weighted differently to ensure it has the same statistical weighting as the “Subject” dataset.
-A dataset with a ratio of 2.0 will have double the statistical weighting of the “Subject” dataset, and dataset with a ratio of 0.5 will have half the statistical weighting of the “Subject” dataset.
+The number will act as a ratio with which to compare the weighting of the dataset.
+A dataset with 1.0 in the weighting column will be weighted differently to ensure it has the same statistical weighting as the “Subject” dataset, so both datasets should have equal effect on the simultaneous fit.
+A dataset with a ratio of 2.0 will have double the statistical weighting of the “Subject” dataset, and so will have a greater influence on the fit compared to the “Subject” dataset.
+A dataset with a ratio of 0.5 will have half the statistical weighting of the “Subject” dataset, and so will have a less of an influence on the fit than the “Subject” dataset.

-A dataset with the “Subject” option in the weighting column is not needed, instead all datasets of interest can have a number in the weighting column.
-This means both datasets will be modified to attain the desired ratio of statistical weight.
-Two datasets with 1.0 in the weighting column will be both be weighted differently to ensure they both have the same statistical weight.
-A dataset with a ratio of 2.0 will have double the statistical weighting a dataset with ratio of 1.0, and dataset with a ratio of 0.5 will have half the statistical weighting of a dataset with a ratio of 1.0.
+It is not mandatory to have a dataset with the “Subject” option in the weighting column, instead all datasets of interest can have a number in the weighting column.
+This means all datasets will be modified to attain the desired ratio of statistical weight.
+The statistical weight of two datasets with 1.0 in the weighting column will both be modified to ensure the two datasets have the same statistical weight, leading to both datasets having equal effect on the simultaneous fit.
+A dataset with a ratio of 2.0 will have double the statistical weighting a dataset with ratio of 1.0, and so will have a greater influence on the fit due to the datasets higher statistical weight.
+A dataset with a ratio of 0.5 will have half the statistical weighting of a dataset with a ratio of 1.0, and so will have a less of an influence on the fit due to the datasets lower statistical weight.

+**Examples**

-Some examples, if dataset A and B both have 1.0 in the weighting column, and dataset C has “Subject”, then the weight of dataset A and B will be modified to have an equal statistical weight to dataset C. If dataset A, B and C all have 1.0 in the weighting column, then the weighting of all three datasets will be modified to have equal statistical weights.
-If dataset D with “Default” in the weighting column is introduced to either of these examples, the weighting of dataset D will not be modified or effect the weighting of the other 3 datasets.
+*	If dataset A and B both have 1.0 in the weighting column, and dataset C has “Subject”, then the weight of dataset A and B will be modified to have an equal statistical weight to dataset C.

-*Some notes*
+*	If dataset A, B and C all have 1.0 in the weighting column, then the weighting of all three datasets will be modified to have equal statistical weights.

+*	If dataset D with “Default” in the weighting column is introduced to either of the above examples, the weighting of dataset D will not be modified or affect the weighting of the other 3 datasets.

+**Warnings**

 *	The weighting modifications does not fully account for the number of points; so datasets with a larger number of points may have a larger statistical weight than